 Find out more about Sky Atlantic series.

-Sky’s sports programming is spread across eight dedicated channels, including Sky Sports News HQ and a dedicated F1 channel.
+Sky’s sports programming is spread across 10 dedicated channels, including Sky Sports News and a dedicated F1 channel.

 Sports covered across Sky Sports channels include 126 live Premier League games every season, World Cup qualifiers, lower league football from the EFL and overseas football from La Liga, the MLS and Eredivisie.
 There's also cricket, rugby, every race from the F1 season and American football.